Perth Ultimate League – League Rules

 - 'Casual' players, ie. players who are 'passing through' and not expected to play more than three weeks, do not need to be registered online.
 However, their full name MUST be recorded on the team score sheet, and they must pay the Casual Registration Fee.

 - The team captain is responsible for ensuring that all player fees have been paid prior to the commencement of Round three (3) games.
-This is for insurance and liability purposes; playing any unpaid players will result in a forfeit.
+This is for insurance and liability purposes.
+A late fee of $75 will be charged if team payment is not made after Round three (3).

-- League Fee for Juniors - For all players under the age of 18 at the time of league registration a $10 discount to the team fee will apply.
-The full $10 discount MUST be passed onto junior players and not shared amongst the team.
+- League Fee for Juniors - For all players under the age of 18 at the time of league registration a $10 discount to the player fee will apply.

 - Casual registration fees apply to two types of pick-up players: